New Zealand turbot

-The New Zealand turbot, Colistium nudipinnis, is a righteye flounder of the subfamily Rhombosoleinae in the family Pleuronectidae, found around New Zealand in shallow enclosed waters.
+The New Zealand turbot (Colistium nudipinnis; pātiki) is a righteye flounder of the subfamily Rhombosoleinae in the family Pleuronectidae, found around New Zealand in shallow enclosed waters.

-* Identification
+Identification

 Their length is from 25 to 90 cm, and they are the largest flounder in New Zealand.
 The body of the turbot is broad, even a small oval and flat, and their oval body is broader and thicker than other flounders.
 The overall size is richer than other gums and has a pointed little nose.
 There are many small black spots on the deep olive-green body.
 Some spots are from dark green to black, the abdomen is somewhat grayish, and there is a circle outside.
 The turbot has a small amount of thorns on its surface, and its dorsal fin is hard and long, extending from the tip of the nose, with short rays and almost to the back.
 Both sides of the body are heavily scaled with small, and scales are deeply embedded in thick skin (73-86 along the side lines), scales on both sides cover lots of ventral surfaces.
 Its caudal fin is relatively small, similar in shape to the dorsal fin, and extends from the dorsal fin to the caudal fin at the same level as the dorsal fin.
 The weight of the turbot is between 0.2 and 0.7 kilograms.
 Young turbot usually matures into large fish within 4–5 years, while female fish are larger than males, and the total age of a lifetime is about 15 years old.

-* Distribution and habitat
+Distribution and habitat

 Natural global range: NZ Turbot from New Zealand.

-# New Zealand range
+New Zealand range

 Turbot is a marine species that spreads throughout New Zealand and requires a seawater environment between 8.5 and 77 meters deep on New Zealand's coastline and shallow waters, but mainly on the South Island, such as the West Coast, south of the Cook Strait.

-# Habitat preferences
+Habitat preferences

 Turbot is a marine species that spreads throughout New Zealand, but it is often found near the continental shelf in New Zealand.
 The habitat of the flounder is generally selected in shallow waters, bays., etc. It is rich in species on the west coast of the South Island and often appears in freshwater at a depth of about 30–90 meters.
 (McDowall, 1990).
 Young turbots gather in sheltered coastal waters such as estuaries, shoals and beaches, where they can survive for up to two years.
 Turbots also can be hidden by adjusting their body colors.